FabianGentner/blockip/documentation/source/permissions.rst

 *reader*
     Allows the user to see the black- and whitelist.
 Implied by all other roles.

+*history-reader*
+    Allows the user to see inactive black- and whitelist entries.
+Implies *reader*.

 *blacklister*
     Allows the user to add single IP addresses -- but not networks -- to the blacklist.
 Implies *reader*, and is implied by *network-blacklister*.